Takoma Park, Maryland: 19th century

-Gilbert purchased another plot of land in 1886.
-The land was roughly bounded by Carroll Avenue to the Big Spring (now Takoma Junction) and what is now Woodland Avenue.
+In 1886, Gilbert purchased another plot of land, roughly bounded by Carroll Avenue to the Big Spring (now Takoma Junction) and what is now Woodland Avenue.
 Gilbert named this land New Takoma.
 Gilbert later purchased the Jones farm and the Naughton farm, which together he named North Takoma.
 He also purchased land from Francis P. Blair, Richard L. T. Beale, and the Riggs family.

 Gilbert hired contractor Fred E. Dudley to build many of the homes in Takoma Park.
-One of the homes built by Dudley was the home of Cady Lee, which was designed by Leon E. Dessez and still stands today at Piney Branch Road and Eastern Avenue.
+A house designed by Leon E. Dessez at Piney Branch Road and Eastern Avenue became the home of Cady Lee.
 Dudley's son Wentworth was the first child born in Takoma Park.

-By 1888, there were 75 houses built in the community, and the number increased to 235 homes by 1889.
-In 1889, Gilbert purchased several acres of land along Sligo Creek from a physician in Boston named Dr. R.C.
-Flower, in order to build a sanitarium on the land.
+The community had 75 houses by 1888 and 235 homes by 1889.
+That year, Gilbert purchased several acres of land along Sligo Creek from a Dr. R.C.
+Flower, a Boston physician, to build a sanitarium.
 By this point, Takoma Park stretched 1,500 acres.

 The deed of each of the original houses prohibited alcohol from being made or sold on the property, a prohibition that continued in the city until 1983.
 Takoma Park incorporated as a town on April 3, 1890.
 The first town election was held on May 5, 1890, and Gilbert was elected mayor and J. Vance Lewis, George H. Bailey, Daniel Smith, and Frederick J. Lung were elected to the town council.

 The Watkins Hotel was built in 1892.
 A fire destroyed the town's recently built commercial district and the Watkins Hotel in 1893.
 Gilbert's North Takoma Hotel was built later that year, advertising the pure spring water nearby its 160 rooms.

 Many of the streets were originally known as avenues.
 When the Commissioners of the District of Columbia mandated a District-wide street-naming system, those on the District side were renamed streets but retained their names otherwise.
 Other streets in Takoma, D.C., were renamed entirely.
 Susquehanna Avenue became Whittier Street.
 Tahoe Street was renamed Aspen Street.
 Umatilla Street became Aspen Street.
 Vermilion Street became Cedar Street.
 Wabash Street was renamed Dahlia Street.
 Aspin became Elder Street.
 Magnolia Street became Eastern Avenue.